rancilio-pid/clevercoffee-manual/en/intro/index.md

 # Introduction

-In this section the basics, functions and possibilities of the PID are described.
-It serves as a good start into the topic and also contains important prerequisites as well as warnings.
-In addition, it provides information about machines which have already been modified successfully and how the general setup looks like.
+This section covers the basics, functionality as well as options of the PID.
+It will get you grounded in the topic and covers prerequisites as well as warnings.
+It provides information about models of espresso machines that have already been modified and how the general setup looks like.